AliceO2Group/O2DPG/DATA/README.md

     - Zone where to run the workflow (calib / reco)
     - For reco:
       - Number of nodes to run this workflow on
+        - **NOTE: This setting for the number of nodes is ignored now.
+Please use the number of nodes override in ECS!**
         - If a processor in the workflow needs to identify on which node it is running on, it can use the `$DDS_COLLECTION_INDEX` emvironment variable.
       - Minimum number of nodes required forthe workflow (in case of node failure)
         - In case the there are multiple workflows in the topology description, the largest number of nodes, and the largest minimum number of nodes are used.